-RAML introduces a semantic flow of technical descriptions of API, which improves the way of handling services.
+RAML introduces a semantic flow of technical descriptions of API.

-DataSense by MuleSoft adds important metadata language that adds to this semantic flow of software design.
+DataSense adds important metadata language that adds to this semantic flow of software design.
 Each company chooses their own naming conventions.

 While these naming conventions look good for one business, they might have different names in another business.
 The next step is to prepare these services working across several businesses with different business dialects.
 This can be done via a canonical semantic data schema, or more precisely via the semantic graph, a semantic integration layer.